arneshie/ecommerce/README.md

 3.Run 'SYS.java' from the ctrl package.

 The database is running on the cloud and does not require any installation.
+Schema has already been run, but included with project for the grader's benefit.